yusufm/smallfactory/smallfactory/core/v1/PLM_SPECIFICATION.md

 - Finished goods defaults:
   - In `finished_goods/<sku>/sku.yml`, `rev` defaults to `released` if omitted.
 - Linter behavior (friendly but strict):
-  - Explain inferred kinds and defaulted fields; error on kind/prefix mismatch, invalid keys, `bom` on non-part, missing `uom`, and any legacy keys.
+  - Explain inferred kinds and defaulted fields; error on kind/prefix mismatch, invalid keys, `bom` on non-part, and any legacy keys.
+Do not error on missing `uom`; default to 'ea' at read time.

 ---